EdoardoTosin/Zoom-Web-Client-Redirector/README.md

 ## License

-This software is released under the terms of the MIT license.
+This software is released under the terms of the GPL-3.0 License.
 See the [LICENSE](https://raw.githubusercontent.com/EdoardoTosin/Zoom-Web-Client-Redirector/main/LICENSE) file for further information.